-Depending on the importance of the localization task, quality control, time-to-market and the availability of funds, different strategies may better fit the requirements.
+Quality control, time-to-market and the availability of funds are all important.
+But depending on the importance of the localization task, different strategies may better fit the requirements.
 Following are the different available options.

 The “Over-the-wall” strategy, is when a company does not want to deal with the localization efforts or incur its direct costs.
 It delegates to its international value added resellers (VARs) or distributors to take care of the localization of its products.